Sadegh Khalkhali

-Mohammed Sadeq Givi Khalkhali (محمدصادق گیوی خلخالی; 27 July 1926 – 26 November 2003) was an Iranian Shia cleric who is said to have "brought to his job as Chief Justice of the revolutionary courts a relish for summary execution" that earned him a reputation as Iran's "hanging judge".
-A farmer's son from Iranian Azeri origins, Khalkhali was born in Givi, Azerbaijani SSR, in the Soviet Union (now in Azerbaijan).
-He is also reported to have been born in Kivi, in the Khalkhal County, Iran (ergo his name).
+Mohammed Sadeq Givi Khalkhali (محمدصادق گیوی خلخالی; 27 July 1926 – 26 November 2003) was an Iranian Shia cleric, who was Head of the Islamic Revolutionary Court from 1979 to 1981.
+He is said to have "brought to his job as Chief Justice of the revolutionary courts a relish for summary execution," which earned him a reputation as Iran's "hanging judge."
+He remains best-known for the execution of former SAVAK members, destroying the Reza Shah Mausoleum and the desecration of U.S. Soldiers' remains during the Iran hostage crisis.

+Biography

+Khalkhali was born to a family of Iranian Azeri origins in Kivi, Ardabil of Khalkhal County, Iran (ergo his name).
 Khalkhali has been described as "a small, rotund man with a pointed beard, kindly smile, and a high-pitched giggle" by The Daily Telegraph.

-Career and activities

-Khalkhali was one of Khomeini's circle of disciples as far back as 1955 and reconstructed the former secret society of Islamic assassins known as the Fadayan-e Islam after its suppression, but was not a well-known figure to the public prior to the Islamic revolution.
+Khalkhali was one of Khomeini's circle of disciples as far back as 1955, and inherited the former secret society of Islamic assassins known as the Fadayan-e Islam from Navvab Safavi after its dissolution, though he was not a well-known figure to the public prior to the Islamic revolution.

 On 24 February 1979, Khalkhali was chosen by Ruhollah Khomeini to be the Sharia ruler (حاکم شرع) or head the newly established Revolutionary Courts, and to make Islamic rulings.
 In the early days of the revolution he sentenced to death "hundreds of former government officials" on charges such as "spreading corruption on earth" and "warring against God."
 Most of the condemned did not have access to a lawyer or a jury.
 Following the Iranian Revolution in 1979, Reza Shah's mausoleum was destroyed under the direction of Khalkhali, which was sanctioned by Ayatollah Ruhollah Khomeini.

 Khalkhali ordered the executions of Amir Abbas Hoveida, the Shah's longtime prime minister, and Nematollah Nassiri, a former head of SAVAK.
 According to one report, after sentencing Hoveida to death:

 Pleas for clemency poured in from all over the world and it was said that Khalkhali was told by telephone to stay the execution.
 Khalkhali replied that he would go and see what was happening.
 He then went to Hoveyda and either shot him himself or instructed a minion to do the deed.
 "I'm sorry," he told the person at the other end of the telephone, "the sentence has already been carried out."

 Another version of the story has Khalkhali saying that while presiding over Hoveida's execution he made sure communication links between Qasr Prison and the outside world were severed, "to prevent any last-minute intercession on his behalf by Mehdi Bazargan, the provisional prime minister."

 By trying Hoveida, Khalkhali effectively undermined the position of the provisional prime minister of the Islamic Revolution, the moderate Mehdi Bazargan, who disapproved of the Islamic Revolutionary Court and sought to establish the Revolution's reputation for justice and moderation.